JaredJomar/Pacman-Deluxe/README.md

 ### Phase 3 (Suggested Deadline: May 11)

 - **Pacman GPS**: Implement a GPS feature activated by pressing the '1' key.
 This GPS draws the path to any Power Up Entity on the map (e.g., Strawberry, Cherry).
 Each time the key is pressed, it should highlight the path to the selected Power Up.
 To achieve this, locate the entity and use a path-finding algorithm to determine the path from Pacman's current position to the chosen Power Up.
 Optionally, make the GPS always determine the shortest route for bonus points (specify this in the README.md).

-## Project Notes

-- Teams consist of two students, and you should continue working with the partner you had in PA2.
-- Personal repositories will not be graded.
-- Collaboration and teamwork are crucial throughout the project, with regular meetings recommended.
-- Professionalism in collaboration is emphasized, considering future coworking opportunities and references.
-- In case of issues with partners, follow the outlined steps for problem resolution.
-- Instructions for changing the GitHub repository origin are provided.
-- Ensure to join the new GitHub assignment for PA3 even if you are working with the same partner from PA2.